rtmigo/depz/README.md

 Now `myproject` sees `mylib` as a local directory `myproject/mylib`.
 I can edit both `myproject` and `mylib` while working on `myproject`.

-**lnkdpn** automates the creation of such symbolic links, solving emerging problems:
+`deps` automates the creation of such symbolic links, solving emerging problems:

 - **Portability**.
 To make the symlinks easy to recreate on another system
 - **Dependencies**.
 To include not only `mylib`, but all the dependencies of `mylib`